enewton/AsciiProgressBar/README.md

 You need to construct an instance of `ProgressBar` telling it how many iterations the loop will be.
-If running nested loops, then initialise it with the product of all the loop sizes (See example.m)
+If running nested loops, then initialise it with the product of all the loop sizes (See exampleBasic.m)

 ## Example